 Cancer Research in the Post-Genomic Era

 Genomics technologies have the potential to vastly impact upon various areas including health and cancer medicine.
-Considering the progress in recent genomics research, it could soon impact greatly upon clinical and wider applications of genetics either directly or by enabling more focused genetics research from candidates selected from genomics or bioinformatics analysis.
+Considering the progress in recent genomics research, there is considerable potential for significant impact in clinical and wider applications of genetics either directly or by enabling more focused genetics research on candidates selected from genomics or bioinformatics analysis.
 The completion of the draft Human Genome marks a major accomplishment in genetics research and raises new challenges to utilise this genomic scale information effectively.
-Technologies in this area have rapidly developed since completion of the human genome project and many global large-scale projects have to expanded upon the human genome, to populations , to cancers , and to deeper functional understanding .
+Technologies in this area have rapidly developed since completion of the human genome project and many global large-scale projects have expanded upon the human genome, to populations , to cancers , and to deeper functional understanding .
 However, impact on the clinic has been slower than initially anticipated following the completion of the “draft” genome with genomics technologies yet to become widely adopted in healthcare and oncology.
-Here we outline the genomics technologies and bioinformatics approaches which have led to availability of genomics data and techiques used in this thesis and potential for applications in cancer research or the clinic in the future.
+Here we outline the genomics technologies and bioinformatics approaches which have led to availability of genomics data and techniques used in this thesis and potential for applications in cancer research or the clinic in the future.

 Cancer as a Global Health Concern

 Cancer is a class of diseases involving malignant cellular growth, invasion of tissues, and spread to other organs.
-While there are also environmental factors, most cancers occur more frequently with age and family history so genetics is widely acknowledged to have an important role in cancer risk.
-Cancers arise from dyregulated cellular growth or differentiation from stem cells, these can occur through genetic mutations or alterations in gene regulation or expression.
+While there are also environmental factors, most cancers occur more frequently with age and family history engendering genetics to become widely acknowledged as having an important role in cancer risk.
+Cancers arise from dysregulated cellular growth or differentiation from stem cells.
+These can occur through genetic mutations or alterations in gene regulation or expression.

 Cancers are a major global health concern, being the second leading cause of death globally , with an estimated annual incidence of 14.1 million cases and annual mortality of 8.2 million people .
 Breast and stomach cancers are among the 5 most frequent cancers globally, with breast cancer affecting women more than other cancer tissue types.
 Breast cancer has an estimated annual incidence of 1.6 million cases and mortality of 520 thousand people.
 Stomach cancer has an estimated annual incidence of 950 thousand cases and a mortality of 723 thousand people.
 Cancer is also a major health concern here in New Zealand, with 19.1 thousand people (including 2.5 thousand cases of breast cancer and 370 cases of stomach cancer) diagnosed annually , among the highest incidence (age-standardised per capita) of cancer in the world.

-While the genetic contribution to cancer risk and many of the molecular changes occuring cancers are widely acknowledged , much of these findings have yet to impact on clinical practice.
-Diagnostics are traditionally based on pathological examination of cancer cell and tissue samples, including histological staining for biomolecules and biomarkers, and continue to be widely used.
-The current standard of care is surgery, radiation, and cytotoxic chemotherapy, depending on whether the cancer is localised or has become systemic (via metastasis) and spread to other organ systems.
-These approaches are effective against cancers, particularly in patients particular subtypes (such as acute myeloid leukaemia) or early stage cancers.
-Thus early intervention is important to patient survival and quality of life with national screening programs aiming to diagnose cancers early and subtypes more accurately, including identification of patients with genetic variants or family histories for high risk of particular cancers.
+While the genetic contribution to cancer risk and many of the molecular changes occuring in cancers are widely acknowledged , much of these findings have yet to impact on clinical practice.
+Diagnostics are traditionally based on pathological examination of tissue samples where histological staining for cell type, biomolecules and biomarkers continue to be widely used.
+In general, the current standard of care includes surgery, radiation, and cytotoxic chemotherapy, depending on whether the cancer is localised or has become systemic (via metastasis) and spread to other organ systems.
+These approaches can be effective against certain cancers, particularly in early stage cancer or in patients with particular subtypes (such as acute myeloid leukaemia).
+Thus early diagnosis is important to patient survival and quality of life.
+National screening programs aim to diagnose cancers early and to subtype cancers accurately.
+Screening programs are not available for all cancer types and have their own inherent shortcomings.
+Patients with certain genetic variants or family histories for high risk of particular cancers are identified and added to national databases for surveillance.